jelmer/lintian-brush/README.md

  * ``Certainty:`` followed by ``certain`` or ``possible``, indicating how certain the fixer is that the fix was the right one.

+The easiest way to test fixers is to create a skeleton *in* and *out* source tree under ``tests/FIXER-NAME/TEST-NAME``.
+The ``in`` directory should contain the tree to run the fixer on,and ``out`` contains the directory after it has run.
+It's fine to create directories with only one or two control files, if the fixer only needs those.